ALBERTA

 (1870 - 1874), near High River

-An illegal American trading post located near the "Medicine Tree", adjacent to an often used ford on the Highwood River.
+An illegal American trading post located near the "Medicine Tree", adjacent to an often used ford on the Highwood River just west of town.
 It's founders were "wolvers", not whiskey traders.
 These men, the "Spitzee Cavalry", were involved in an altercation with the "Whoop-up Boys" in which they marched on Fort Whoop-up after a dispute.
 The owner of the fort had a cannon trained on the Spitzee men, threatening to blow them all up if they did not leave.
 They left.
 The fort (aka Spitzee Post) was abandoned by the "wolvers" just prior to the arrival of the North West Mounted Police.
 It was then commandeered by the NWMP and became a police outpost.

 (thanks to Jim Stangowitz for providing correct location and additional info)